coli-saar/coli-saar.github.io/autoplanbench.md

 **Note on different versions**: <br>
-the previous version of this paper had been published on Arxiv under the title "AutoPlanBench: Automatically generating benchmarks for LLM planners from PDDL" which is currently linked above.
-This version of the paper will be soon replaced by the updated version "Automating the Generation of Prompts for LLM-based Action Choice in PDDL Planning" that will be published as part of the ICAPS Workshop on Bridging the Gap Between AI Planning and Reinforcement Learning (PRL). <br>
+the previous version of this paper had been published on Arxiv under the title ["AutoPlanBench: Automatically generating benchmarks for LLM planners from PDDL"](https://arxiv.org/abs/2311.09830).
+This version of the paper will be soon replaced by the updated version "Automating the Generation of Prompts for LLM-based Action Choice in PDDL Planning" when it is published as part of the ICAPS Workshop on Bridging the Gap Between AI Planning and Reinforcement Learning (PRL).
+Meanwhile, the latest version can be accessed using the linkg above. <br>
-The repository are already updated and the website is currently being updated.
+The repository is already updated and the website is currently being updated.